John I of Namur: Life

-In September 1290, he was betrothed to Blanche of France, daughter of Philip III.
+In September 1290, John was betrothed to Blanche of France, daughter of Philip III.
 Instead, John married Margaret of Clermont, daughter of Robert, Count of Clermont and Beatrix, Dame de Bourbon, in 1307.
 He was Margaret's second husband.
 She died after two years of marriage, in 1309.

 John's second wife was Marie of Artois, daughter of Philip of Artois and Blanche of Brittany.
 They were married by contract in Paris on 6 March 1310, confirmed Poissy, January 1313.
 John granted her as dower the castle of Wijnendale in Flanders, ratified by the Count of Flanders (his half-brother, Robert III) in 1313.

+John died on 10 February 1330.
+He was succeeded by his son John II as count of Namur.